Spelling variations: Haim, Chaim, Haym Avraham

 Various authors, including Meir Melamed.
 Maccabi Bulgaria.
 Committee in honor of Albert Kioso, 1976

 Tzadok Eshel The Bulgarians from Haifa.
-Ass. of Beit Haim Abraham Trustees.
+Association of Beit Haim Abraham Trustees.
 1998.

 Anita Engle The Nili Spies.
 Hogarth Press, London, 1959.